AlloyTools/org.alloytools.alloy/bin/guidelines.md

 - A >= B ≡ ∃ x, y ∈ Z. A = {x} and B = {y} and x >= y
 - A > B ≡ ∃ x, y ∈ Z. A = {x} and B = {y} and x > y

 This is different than Kodkod semantics which compares between the sum of the two operands.
-The following examples compares between them:
+The following examples compare between them:
 ```cmd
 sig A, B in Int {}
 fact {